ioccc-src/winner/1992/README.md

 ## A few notes regarding future contests:

-We did not give awards to some traditional contest categories such as "Best Layout".
+We did not give awards to some traditional contest categories such as "_Best Layout_".
 We felt that to do so would deny awards to more deserving entries.
 These categories have not been eliminated.
 We will likely be awarding them in future years.